Sunday, October 18, 2015

 In Flew Enza

-When I was in the 6th grade, my imaginary lover Bobby Kellogg was out of school for approximately 2 weeks due to illness.
-When he returned, his best friend Mike D’Angelo said to him, “Hey Bobby, I bet is was great to be home watching TV and stuff!”
+When I was in the 6th grade, my imaginary lover Bobby K was out of school for approximately 2 weeks due to illness.
+When he returned, his best friend Mike D’Angelo said to him, “Hey Bobby, I bet it was great to be home watching TV and stuff!”
 Bobby replied, “Not really.”
 “Why not?”
 “All the damn soap operas.”

 As you can imagine: I was shocked (and strangely titillated) at the language coming from him!
 Yet I tell you this story not to discuss my continued unrequited love for Bobby, the heartthrob of Harrison Avenue Elementary School, but because I was out of work for over a week with the flu.
 Apparently my flu shot didn’t cover influenza A, which is what “flew in”.
 The only remedy was Tamiflu, which comes with the most expensive copay I’d seen in years.
 Regardless, today we can change Bobby’s verbiage from soap operas to “all the damn judge shows”.